 Planning Your Visit

-Hide & Seek is located inside Lido Park on Fangyuan West Road in Chaoyang District, an address that sits away from Beijing's central bar clusters and is leading reached by taxi or rideshare rather than on foot from the main tourist circuits.
+Hide & Seek is located inside Lido Park on Fangyuan West Road in Chaoyang District, an address that sits away from Beijing's central bar clusters and is best reached by taxi or rideshare rather than on foot from the main tourist circuits.
 The Lido area is well served by both options.
-For reservations or enquiries, the bar can be reached at +86 130 0108 9118.
 As a venue that operates as both a café and bar, it covers more of the day than a standard evening-only cocktail room, making it viable for afternoon visits as well as evening ones.
-Given its Tatler 2025 recognition, demand has grown; contacting the venue directly before visiting, particularly for weekend evenings, is the sensible approach.
+Given its Tatler 2025 recognition, demand has grown;

 Pricing, Compared